Kevin Ochsner, PH.D.

 He currently is Professor and Director of Graduate Studies in the Department of Psychology at Columbia University.
 Kevin's research interests include the psychological and neural processes involved in emotion, self-control, and person perception.
 All of his work employs a social cognitive neuroscience approach that seeks to integrate the theories and methods of social psychology on the one hand, and cognitive neuroscience on the other.

 Kevin is a recipient of the Young Investigator Award from The Cognitive Neuroscience Society, Columbia University’s Lenfest Distinguished Faculty Award, and the APA Division 3 New Investigator Award.
 In 2010 Kevin was identified as 27th most cited Social Psychologist of all time, corrected for stage of career, in an article on citation impact by Nosek et al. published in PSPB.
 In 2008 Kevin was identified as the most cited Assistant Professor in Social Psychology in an article published in SPSP’s Diologue.

 Along with Nim Tottenham, Kevin is Co-Director of the Psychology Undergraduate Honor’s Program.
 His teaching includes seminars on social cognitive neuroscience as well as a lecture course on experimental psychological methods for studying emotion and social cognition.

-Sydney is a first year graduate student broadly interested in how emotion regulation changes across the life span, and how those changes may affect daily life functioning for older adults.
+Sydney is a graduate student broadly interested in how emotion regulation changes across the life span, and how those changes may affect daily life functioning for older adults.
 She received her B.A. in Psychology from Princeton University, where she worked in the Human Working Memory Lab with Dr. Andrew Conway.
 Prior to joining the SCAN Lab, Sydney was a research assistant in the Stanford Life-span Development Lab with Dr. Laura Carstensen.